top of page

 Developing a Strategic Plan

 Writing a Strategic Plan is one of the most effective ways to gain clarity and control over your business direction.
 The Strategic Plan allows you to define exactly what you want from your business and how you intend to achieve those goals.
 If the idea of staring at a blank page is daunting, remember that as your coach, I am here to support you.
 Together, we will work through targeted questions about your product or service, revenue targets, staffing requirements, and preferred work schedule.
-With these answers, you will be able to draft a concise, two-page document serving as your game plan for the next three to five years.
-Keep in mind, the Strategic Plan is a living document, subject to review and adjustment as circumstances evolve.

 Using Strategy as a Benchmark for Decision-Making

-A clear business strategy not only defines your objectives, but also provides a benchmark for evaluating every decision.
+A clear business strategy not only defines your objectives but also provides a benchmark for evaluating every decision.
 When facing choices about how to proceed, ask yourself: “Is this course of action in line with my business strategy?”
 If the answer is yes, move forward.
 If not, consider why.
 You may need to revise your plan, or the answer may simply be to discard the idea if it does not align with your strategy.

 Practical Example of Strategic Alignment